mapehe/ohut/README.md

 solved by existing technologies such as git, [socket.io](https://github.com/socketio/socket.io) and [chokidar](https://github.com/paulmillr/chokidar).

+`ohut` works exclusively with the staging area of git so it will not mess up your commit history.
+It tries to combine the local and remote changes hunk by hunk with as little destruction as possible.

 Install `ohut` via npm:

 ```
 npm install --global ohut
 ```

-The project is currently at a proof-of-concept stage.
+The tool is currently at a proof-of-concept stage.
 You are encouraged to open up issues on bugs, feature requests and security.

 ## Setting up